 My passion for biology and protecting the environment inspired me to become an avid nature and conservation photographer.
+As a National Geographic Young Explorer I strive to use photography to communicate my science.
 Whether it's scuba diving in tropical reefs or backpacking in the Sierras, I strive to capture the fascinating beauty and function of our vital ecosystems and the environmental impacts that threaten them.
 I also get stoked taking pictures of cities, signs, and the beautiful world around us.

 As a long time environmental advocate with a deep passion for protecting our vital ecosystems and promoting environmental justice, I am a strong supporter of science based policy and individual action to address the rising threats climate change, ocean acidification, marine debris, food and water security, overfishing, habitat degradation, and pollution.